 Normal ‘Ukulele Strap:

 Any adjustable guitar strap should work fine for ‘ukulele.
 Pick one that looks cool and give it a spin.
 Just by chance I ended up with a couple of the basic Ernie Ball ones.
-They are super plain, but come in cool colors and adjust just fine to ‘ukulele lengths.
+They are plain, but come in cool colors and adjust well to ‘ukulele lengths.

 Semi-Guitar Style ‘Ukulele Strap: